andrew/ultimate-awesome/README.md

 - [awesome-meetups-video](https://github.com/alfiesal/awesome-meetups-video) - A list of interesting conference talks and great videos about Software Development.
 - [awesome-glasgow](https://github.com/allyjweir/awesome-glasgow) - Some highlights around Glasgow, Scotland.
 - [awesome-sitecore](https://github.com/Anant/awesome-sitecore) - A collection of awesome Sitecore resources.
-- [Awesome-desktop-notes](https://github.com/arkydon/Awesome-desktop-notes) - An awesome list of note taking applications on desktop.
 - [awesome-lf-image-video](https://github.com/asprasan/awesome-lf-image-video) - List of resources for LF image and video reconstruction.
 - [awesome-allure](https://github.com/Avaddon-tfa/awesome-allure) - The collection of all Allure Report adaptors for tools and frameworks .
 - [awesome-blockchain](https://github.com/Blockchain-DC/awesome-blockchain) - A collection of valuable resources for anyone starting to explore blockchain technologies.